cgyurgyik/cgyurgyik.github.io/content/news/qualcomm-compilers.md

 date = 2025-10-02
 +++

-Gave a talk to the Qualcomm compilers group about decoupling layout optimizations from algorithms.
+Invited talk for Qualcomm compilers group about decoupling layout optimizations from algorithms.